 However, there is a growing body of literature regarding costs for obesity interventions in pediatric primary care and for obesity treatment interventions in other clinical settings that may offer a sense of the spectrum of cost-effectiveness estimates.
-For example, a 2014 analysis of a primary care intervention consisting of MI delivered via four in-person and three telephone visits by pediatric nurse practitioners significantly decreased television viewing and unhealthy eating practices among children 2 to 6 years old [23].
-However, the intervention did not achieve a significant change in BMI.
-Costs for children in the intervention group were found to be \$296 per child and costs for children in the usual care group of the study were \$72, yielding an incremental cost of \$224 for the intervention with no significant change in BMI [23].
-This suggests a potentially promising approach at modest cost, though in the absence of a statistically significant decrease in BMI, a cost-effectiveness analysis was not possible.
-A more intensive intervention, such as the BMI approach reported here, may be needed to affect obesity in clinically and statistically significant ways [24].
+For example, a recent analysis of a primary care intervention consisting of MI delivered via 4 in-person and 3 telephone visits by pediatric nurse practitioners significantly decreased television viewing and unhealthy eating practices among children 2-6 years old.22 However, the intervention did not achieve a significant change in BMI.
+Costs for children in the intervention group were found to be \$296 per child and costs for children in the usual care group of the study were \$72, yielding an incremental cost of \$224 for the intervention with no significant change in BMI.22 This suggests a potentially promising approach at modest cost, though in the absence of a statistically significant decrease in BMI, a cost-effectiveness analysis was not possible.
+A more intensive intervention, such as the BMI2 approach reported here, may be needed to affect obesity in clinically and statistically significant ways.23

-In contrast, a 6-month family-based intervention for 8- to 12-year-olds led to a significant decrease in the severity of excess weight (measured in "percent BMI over the 50th percentile") at 12-month follow-up, with reported costs of \$1,608 (\$934 payer costs + \$675 participant costs) per family and a child cost-effectiveness ratio of \$232 per "percent over BMI" (calculated by comparing the participant's BMI with the BMI at the 50th BMI percentile for child age and gender) [25].
-Comparisons between the outcomes of this 6-month study and BMI are difficult to make, as it was a multidisciplinary intervention not offered in the primary care setting, and the measurement assessed was percent BMI over the 50th percentile at 12-month follow-up as opposed to change in BMI percentile at 2-year follow-up in our study.
-Similarly, percent over BMI was the measure used in a 2017 family-based intervention for 2- to 5-year-olds with obesity/ overweight and their parents, delivered via 17 group sessions in primary care offices over the course of 2 years [26].
-It showed an ICER compared with the control group of \$129 for a 1% decrease in percent over BMI at 24-month follow-up [26].
-Although percent over BMI is not directly comparable to the measures used in the current study, it does provide an indication of the ICER of other pediatric obesity interventions.
+In contrast, a 6-month family-based intervention for 8- to 12-year-olds, led to a significant decrease in the severity of excess weight (measured in 'percent BMI over the 50th percentile') at 12-month follow-up, with reported costs of \$1,608 (\$934 payer costs + \$675 participant costs) per family, and a child cost-effectiveness ratio of \$232 per "percent over BMI" (calculated by comparing the participant's BMI with the BMI at the 50th BMI percentile for child age and gender).24 Comparisons between the outcomes of this 6-month study and BMI2 are difficult to make, as it was a multidisciplinary intervention not offered in the primary care setting, and the measurement assessed was percent BMI over the 50th percentile at 12-month follow-up as opposed to change in BMI percentile at 2-year follow-up in our study.
+Similarly, "percent over BMI" was the measure used in a recent family-based intervention for 2- to 5-year olds with obesity/overweight and their parents, delivered via 17 group sessions in primary care offices over the course of 2 years.25 It showed an ICER compared to the control group of \$129 for a 1% decrease in "percent over BMI" at 24-month follow-up.25 While "percent over BMI" is

-Although bariatric surgery is not a clinically appropriate treatment option for most patients in the age group included in the BMI study, the costs of bariatric surgery warrant mentioning as patients who go on to become adolescents or adults with severe obesity may be considered candidates for invasive interventions such as surgery.
-The two most common procedures among adolescents, the Roux-en-Y gastric bypass and the sleeve gastrectomy, have a mean surgical cost of \$27,001 (\$17,234-\$37,810) and \$25,534 (\$14,360-\$37,691) per patient, respectively, not including other health or societal costs or the additional costs associated with complications [27].
-One study of bariatric surgery costs reported average per patient costs of \$28,260 and an average decrease in BMI of 13.2 BMI units, yielding surgical intervention costs of \$2,141 per BMI unit (kilograms per meters squared) reduced [28].
-However, without costs per BMI percentile unit change, direct comparisons are not possible with our findings.
+Though bariatric surgery is not a clinically appropriate treatment option for most patients in the age group included in the BMI2 study, the costs of bariatric surgery warrant mentioning as patients who go on to become adolescents or adults with severe obesity may be considered candidates for invasive interventions such as surgery.
+The two most common procedures among adolescents, the Roux-en-Y gastric bypass and the sleeve gastrectomy, have a mean surgical cost of \$27,001 (\$17,234 to \$37,810) and \$25,534 (\$14,360 to \$37,691) per patient, respectively, not including other health or societal costs, or the additional costs associated with complications.26 One study of bariatric surgery costs, reported average per patient costs of \$28,260 and an average decrease in BMI of 13.2 BMI units, yielding surgical intervention costs of \$2,141 per BMI unit (kg/m2) reduced.27 However, without costs per BMI percentile change, direct comparisons are not possible with our findings.